 For security purposes, the software has a kill switch, along with manual or automatic selection of security protocols (OpenVPN, L2TP – IPSEC, PPTP, and SSTP are supported).
 You also get strong 256-bit encryption, zero-knowledge DNS and more.
 There is zero logging of network traffic such as connection times or IP addresses.

 The main weakness here is on the pricing front, as subscriptions are somewhat expensive.
-That said, ExpressVPN does offer a free trial along with a 30-day money-back guarantee.
+That said, ExpressVPN does offer a 30-day money-back guarantee.
 Out of the three plans available, the yearly plan, as ever, offers the most value (and also gets you three months for free).
 The packages available are:

 - [$12.95 a month] 1-month